thewca/wca-regulations/wca-regulations-2012.md

 - B1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - B1a) There is no inspection period.
     - B1b1) The competitor shall supply his own blindfold.
+[NOTE: Should this just be B1b?]
   - B1d) The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces.
 - B2) Starting the attempt:
   - B2a) The judge shall reset the timer and stopwatch.